-There are limited seats at each Information Night, so please indicate all sessions for which you are available (see Table 1).
+There are limited seats at each Information Night, so please indicate all sessions for which you are available.
 You will receive an email from the Pendoley Environmental Volunteer Coordinator shortly after you apply detailing what Information Night you have been assigned to.
-In addition, an official invitation/reminder for each of the Information Nights will be distributed on Monday 6th September 2021.
+In addition, an official invitation/reminder for each of the Information Nights will be distributed on Thursday 7th September 2023.